 Paragraph 10 does not apply to a worker who is unable to be vaccinated due to a medical contraindication where the responsible person for the high-risk setting:

 assesses the risk to other staff, clients and other persons at the high-risk setting; and

-the worker undertakes a COVID-19 PCR test before starting work each day and provides a negative test result to the responsible person for the high-risk setting as soon as reasonably practicable after the result is received; and
+on commencement of this Direction, on the worker’s next day of work, the worker undertakes a COVID-19 test before commencing duties and every second day thereafter, and provides a negative test result to the responsible person for the high-risk setting as soon as reasonably practicable after the result is received; and

 the worker uses personal protective equipment as required by the responsible person for the high-risk setting.

-Note: results of the daily PCR test may not be available before the worker’s shift starts and can be provided to the employer on a rolling basis when the results are received.
+Note: Where a Rapid Antigen Test is used, the test must be undertaken and a negative test result received before the worker starts work on a day a COVID-19 test is required to be undertaken.
+Results of the daily COVID-19 test may not be available before the worker’s shift starts if a COVID-19 PCR test is used, and can be provided to the employer on a rolling basis when the results are received.

 the worker is a participant in a COVID-19 vaccine trial; and